 - Whisk together the egg yolks, sugar, and salt until smooth but not overly whipped.

-- Pour the cream and dairy into a pot and scald it by bringing it up to 180°F. Remove it from the heat and remove on cup of it.
+- Pour the cream and milk into a pot and scald it by bringing it up to 180°F. Remove it from the heat and remove one cup of the liquid.

 - Pulling from the separated cup, add one tablespoon at a time of the scalded dairy into the egg yolks - whisking vigorously with each addition.
 While still whisking, slowly stream the rest of the scalded dairy into the egg yolk until completely incorporated.

 - Transfer the custard base back into the pot and place it over low heat.
 Stirring constantly in a figure 8 pattern, heat the custard base until it reaches 170°F and is thick and silky.
 If you heat it too high, you'll curdle the eggs, so make sure to watch your thermometer closely.

 - Place the honey and vanilla bean paste in the bottom of a bowl.
 Remove the custard base from the heat and strain through a fine mesh sieve over the honey and vanilla.
 This will remove any chunks or curdled bits of eggs and melt the honey at the same time.

 - Once strained, stir together the custard base and honey until the honey is dissolved.
 Cover the custard base and refrigerate overnight.